 Is it expensive to study in France?

 No, France is not an expensive nation.
 By choosing to study in France, you can gain admission to high-quality programmes tailored to cater to a diverse variety of student desires.
 Tuition rates in public higher education institutions are poor since higher education is subsidised by the French government.
 The actual cost of schooling is about €10,000 a year like it is everywhere in the country.
-The distinction is that in France, the government bears a significant portion of the cost.
+The distinction is that in France, the government bears a significant portion of the living cost in France for international students.

 Is France good for study?

 France is an excellent option for studying abroad for your degree because of its rich history, gastronomy, design, and vibrant college life!
-Reasons to study in France include:
+Top reasons to study in France include:

 - Quality higher education that is tailored to the needs of students